 - the issuer is able to ensure the confidentiality of that information.

-An issuer who has delayed the disclosure of inside information will need to inform the FCA of this fact and must be prepared to provide a written explanation of how the conditions for delay were satisfied.Implementing Regulation (EU) 2016/1055 on public disclosure of inside information and for delaying the public disclosure of inside information, available here, should be reviewed for further information on this topic.
+An issuer who has delayed the disclosure of inside information will need to inform the FCA of this fact and must be prepared to provide a written explanation of how the conditions for delay were satisfied.Implementing Regulation (EU) 2016/1055 as retained in UK law on public disclosure of inside information and for delaying the public disclosure of inside information, available here, should be reviewed for further information on this topic.

 1 Commission Statement and Guidance on Public Company Cybersecurity Disclosures, 83 Fed.
 Reg.
 8166, 8167 (Feb.
 26, 2018).